magpylib/magpylib/README.md

 ---

 ### What is magpylib ?
-- Python package for calculating 3D static magnetic fields of magnets, currents and other sources.
+Magpylib is a Python package for calculating **3D static magnetic fields** of magnets, line currents and other sources.
+The computation is based on analytical expressions and therefore **extremely fast**.
+A **user friendly geometry interface** enables convenient relative positioning between sources and observers.
-- The fields are computed using analytical solutions (very fast, simple geometries).
-- The field computation is coupled to a geometry interface (position, orientation, paths) which makes it convenient to model relative movement between sources and observers.

 <p align="center">
     <img align='center' src=docs/_static/images/index/source_fundamentals.png>